rattrayalex/FluxBone_Example/backbone_and_flux_e.md

 I flip that part of the diagram around: the Stores interact directly with a RESTful CRUD API through Backbone's `sync()`.
 This is wonderfully convenient, at least if you're working with an actual RESTful CRUD API.
 You can even tie into the `request` and `sync` events to easily display loading icons (kinda like [this](https://news.ycombinator.com/item?id=7721867)).

 For less standard tasks, interacting via ActionCreators may make more sense.
-I suspect Facebook doesn't do much "mere CRUD", in which case it's not surprising they do things that way.
+I suspect Facebook doesn't do much "mere CRUD", in which case it's not surprising they do things the officially recommended way.

-It may also be my youthful naivete that's causing me to interact with the web directly via Stores even for CRUD; I'm all ears to other explanations for the recommended Flux architecture, and why this might not be a good idea.
+It may also be my youthful naivete that's causing me to interact with the web directly via Stores even for CRUD; I'm all ears to other explanations for the recommended Flux architecture, and why the above might not be a good idea.

 ### Next Steps

-React and Flux have been criticized for not including Routes.
+- React and Flux have been criticized for not including Routes.
 I'm hopeful that Backbone's Router, perhaps coupled with a FluxBone `CurrentPageStore`, will provide this.

-Writing the examples for this post in JavaScript was a reminder of how much I appreciate CoffeeScript.
+- Writing the examples for this post in JavaScript was a reminder of how much I appreciate CoffeeScript.
 I've found Coffee and React/FluxBone get on swimmingly, and I hope to write something soon on how I pair them.

-Lastly, I'd love feedback on the above!
+- Lastly, I'd love feedback on the above!
 Does this seem like a good pattern to you?
 Are there improvements or flaws you would suggest ammending?